Skip to main content

 • Acts as the main point of contact with the OPTN for all matters regarding information security, including annual attestations and audits every three years

-• Notifies the OPTN of computer network security incidents at their organization, as outlined in OPTN Policy 3.1.C: Security Incident Management and Reporting
+• Notifies the OPTN of computer network security and privacy incidents at their organization, as outlined in

 • Receives and responds to requests from the OPTN for information based on known security concerns or vulnerabilities (data requests)

-Any user with appropriate permissions can designate or remove Information Security Contacts for their organization within Member Community in the OPTN Computer System.
+Any user with appropriate permissions can designate or remove Information Security Contacts for their organization within Member Community of the OPTN Computer System.

 Annual security framework attestations

 The assessment and attestation process may reveal security gaps.
-The OPTN member organization will work with the OPTN contractor if any are documented.
+If any security gaps are documented, the OPTN member organization will work with the OPTN contractor to determine next steps.

 A security gap is the difference between the current state of computer network security at an OPTN member organization and the required state of security, as defined by the National Institute of Standards and Technology (NIST) 800-171 cybersecurity regulations.